katydecorah/katydecorah.github.io/code/_posts/2014-03-23-jekyll-data-playlists.md

 I found [this great bookmarklet](https://gist.github.com/nloko/3001053) that scrapes the title, artist, and album from a given Rdio playlist.
 I've had little experience with bookmarklets, but I hacked away at it.
 My version outputs the playlist into YAML.
 It also grabs the playlist title, image, and link to the playlist on Rdio.

-At this time, I need to make sure that the entire playlist is loaded and that I open the "Share" modal, otherwise the bookmarklet won't find those values.
+Now, I need to make sure that the entire playlist is loaded and that I open the "Share" modal, otherwise the bookmarklet won't find those values.
 I'll make the bookmarklet sweet on a rainy day, but for now it works despite the conditions.

 ![Rdio playlist bookmarklet in action](http://i.imgur.com/4YDPRZl.gif)